-- (1) Prospective students of YSU should meet the following requirements: - a. possessing a high school diploma or equivalent for vocational programs for undergraduate programs. - b. possessing an undergraduate degree or equivalent for professional programs - c. possessing an undergraduate degree from an accredited study program for graduate programs. - d. possessing an undergraduate degree from an accredited study program for postgraduate programs - e. complying with YSU regulations - f. meet other specified requirements - (2) Foreigners may become YSU students after fulfilling the requirements and through certain procedures stipulated by the Rector's Decree.
+- (1) Prospective students of YSU should meet the following requirements: - a. possessing a high school diploma or equivalent for vocational programs for bachelor's programs. - b. possessing an bachelor's degree or equivalent for professional programs

+- c. possessing an bachelor's degree from an accredited study program for graduate programs. - d. possessing an bachelor's degree from an accredited study program for postgraduate programs - e. complying with YSU regulations - f. meet other specified requirements - (2) Foreigners may become YSU students after fulfilling the requirements and through certain procedures stipulated by the Rector's Decree.